Menu ≡

 Timeline

-In 2018, officials delayed the implementation of the program pending possible action by the Washington State Legislature on a statewide auto-IRA program.
+In 2018, officials delayed the implementation of the program pending possible action by the Washington State Legislature on a statewide Auto IRA program.
 As of 2022, Seattle's retirement mandate has still not been implemented.

 However, Washington State has implemented a retirement plan marketplace.
 Retirement plan marketplaces allow each employee to take charge and choose the IRA that is right for them.
-Employers do not have to sponsor the plan to the employees directly, as each employee can voluntarily contribute to their retirement account through the retirement marketplace.
+Employers do not have to sponsor the plan for the employees directly, as each employee can voluntarily contribute to their retirement account through the retirement marketplace.

 Penalties